ta-oliver/infertrade/docs/Install Ubuntu Linux.md

 - To install infertrade specifically for the required version of python (v3.7).
 ```
-python 3.7 -m pip install infertrade
+python3.7 -m pip install infertrade
 ```

-- Your python program may not be loading other relevant modules linke pandas even after installing them with pip3.
+- Your python program may give you a dependency related error when running Infertade module or not be loading other relevant modules like pandas, even after installing them with pip3.

 In this case you want to use the same procedure as above.
 ```
-python 3.7 -m pip install pandas
+python3.7 -m pip install pandas
 ```
 <br>